 Rose Trees are created by carefully grafting hardy rootstock to a long stem, that is in turn, grafted to a rose bush at the top of the stem.

-They make an elegant centerpiece in a small garden, or a very formal effect in a larger garden, when planted in groups of 3 or 4 spaced 2 feet apart.
+Ones such as the pink weeping tree rose, make an elegant centerpiece in a small garden, or a very formal effect in a larger garden, when planted in groups of 3 or 4 spaced 2 feet apart.

 Because of their shape and structure,a Patio Tree Rose, or Rose Trees, are very susceptible to wind and ice damage.
 Although you can grow them in colder parts of the country, it is recommended that you plant them in containers, and bring them in for winter protection, or bury them for the winter.

 I've recently seen many knockout tree roses being sold and planted in my area, I'm sure they are on the hardier side.
 If you've grown these, please share your experiences with keeping them through the winter with us...
 Contact me with your experience.